adacable/painlessPeek/README.md

 ## Installation

-A crx chrome extension is available in the repository, an
+A crx chrome extension is available in the repository, a web store link will be available when we're at a reliable background image implementation(see below) as having the extension fail unpredictably is dangerous.

 ## Roadmap
 - [ ] Initial demo